Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 Features
 --------

-* Passive Infrared Sensor
+* Passive Infrared Motion Sensor
 * Detects motion in distances of up to 7m (configurable)
 * High sensing angle (100°)

 Description
 -----------

-The Motion Detector Bricklet is equipped with a passive infrared (PIR) sensor.
+The Motion Detector :ref:`Bricklet <product_overview_bricklets>` is equipped with a passive infrared (PIR) sensor.
 It can be used to sense movement of people and animals.
 It has a configurable detection range of 3m to 7m with a sensing angle of 100°.

 By using configurable events it is possible to react on detected motion without polling.